 One of the motifs that the poet used frequently is ‘the cat’ — the cat appeared in several sections of the poem in different shapes and forms.
 Sometimes it appears in black, sometimes in both black and white, and sometimes only its head or eyes appear (in proportion to the content of the accompanying text).

 The cat has various connotations among different peoples and civilizations, especially the Amazigh, who believe it is linked to the world of ‘jinn’ (‘genies’) and demons, harming whoever touches it at night.
 Likewise, the black cat represents bad luck.
-The Amazigh believe the cat has ‘99 lives,’ allowing it to escape death time and time again, despite what deadly attacks or accidents it may endure (, 2015).
+The Amazigh believe the cat has ‘99 lives,’ allowing it to escape death time and time again, despite what deadly attacks or accidents it may endure (Naṣrallah and Yūnis, 2015).

 The cat has other common connotations — it represents trickery, deception, and rudeness.
-It has often been employed in the arts as a woman (Clark, 1998), and in Arabic and Western literature it bears political and social connotations (, 2015).
+It has often been employed in the arts as a woman (Clark, 1998), and in Arabic and Western literature it bears political and social connotations (Naṣrallah and Yūnis, 2015).
 The poet has been able to use the cat in the poem to employ rhetorical codes in a way that is compatible with its content, as in the following example:

 In the image above we see a black cat (with two yellow piercing eyes) that blends into the background.
 In the middle of the page we see two lines of dots (containing words written in the color of the cat’s eyes) representing a pause in time, a pause that calls for the reflection of, and anticipation of, the indescribably devastating event.